Deeproot

 Overview

-DeepRoot is a mobile app designed to tackle misinformation, accessibility issues, and the emotional toll of learning Black history.
+DeepRoot is a mobile app that addresses misinformation, accessibility challenges, and the emotional toll of learning Black history.
 It empowers young adults with a trustworthy, user-friendly resource for deeper understanding.

-DeepRoot is a mobile app designed to tackle misinformation, accessibility issues, and the emotional toll of learning Black history.
-It empowers young adults with a trustworthy, user-friendly resource for deeper understanding Please click here to view to use the prototype.
+DeepRoot is a mobile app that addresses misinformation, accessibility challenges, and the emotional toll of learning Black history.
+It empowers young adults with a trustworthy, user-friendly resource for deeper understanding.

 The Challenge